 (a) A consumer-reporting agency shall permit a consumer to place a security freeze on his or her credit report by the consumer selecting either of the following:

 (1) A request in writing by certified or overnight mail to a consumer-reporting agency; or

-(2) Making a request directly to the consumer-reporting agency through a secure electronic method, if available: Provided, That by the thirty-first day of January, two thousand nine, a secure electronic method shall be made available to the consumer by the consumer-reporting agency.
+(2) Making a request directly to the consumer-reporting agency through a secure electronic method, if available: Provided, That by January 31, 2009, a secure electronic method shall be made available to the consumer by the consumer-reporting agency.

 (b) A consumer-reporting agency shall place a security freeze on a credit report no later than five business days after receiving a written request from the consumer.
 If a security freeze is in place, a report or information may not be distributed to a third party without prior express authorization from the consumer.
 This subdivision does not prevent a consumer-reporting agency from advising a third party that a security freeze is in effect with respect to the consumer's credit report.
 A consumer-reporting agency may, regardless of the existence of a security freeze, distribute information contained in a consumer file to the extent otherwise permitted by law if the information was lawfully obtained by or for a consumer-reporting agency from an open public record, without respect to the existence of a security freeze.
 Nothing herein prevents a consumer-reporting agency from choosing to apply the security freeze to the entire contents of the credit reporting file that is subject to the security freeze.